matsui528/pqtable/README.md

 * OpenCV 3.X

-* [TCMalloc](http://goog-perftools.sourceforge.net/doc/tcmalloc.html).
+* (optional, but strongly recommended) [TCMalloc](http://goog-perftools.sourceforge.net/doc/tcmalloc.html).
 On ubuntu, you can install TCMalloc by `sudo apt-get install google-perftools`.
 Then link it via the "-ltcmalloc" linker flag.
+This makes the search 2x times faster.

 Build as usual with CMake:
 ```